wrattler/wrattler-design/data-store/data-store.md

 value (eg, in a csv file) there are three meanings which we might be talking
 about:

+FIXME: I think there's something about this in the OWL spec.

 1. The kind of this value, thought of as a real-world quantity (eg, a real number);